Mini Donut 5K

 Details:

-The start line is right outside of the Historic Trempealeau Hotel: 150 Main Street, Trempealeau, WI 54661.
-There will be an aid station at the turn-around point of the 5K route.
+The start line will be near the finish line of the half marathon.
+There will be an aid station near the half way point of the 5K route.
 This aid station is sponsored by the Ryan Goede family and will have water only.
-To see a map of the 5K route, and for additional information, please check out the race details page by
+To see a map of the 5K route, and for additional information, please check out the race details page by clicking here.

 Our 5K events are now timed.
 Each participant who registers and participates will receive a race bib, a high quality technical event shirt, and a medal.
 We will also be giving out special prizes to the 1st place male and female finishers, not to mention a celebration of life party after the event.